 Then his brothers also came and threw themselves down before him; they said, "Here we are; we are your slaves."
 But Joseph answered them, "Don't be afraid.
 Am I in the place of God?
 As for you, you meant to harm me, but God intended it for a good purpose, so he could preserve the lives of many people, as you can see this day.
 So now, don't be afraid.
 I will provide for you and your little children."
 Then he consoled them and spoke kindly to them.
 (Genesis 50:18-21 NET)

-Joseph’s path to the top was not in college degrees, knowing the right people or marketing of himself.
-His strength was in Godly character refined in the afflictions (1) of the life of a servant.
-Consequently, Joseph did not let the praise of his new position fill him with hubris but rather he remained humble and full of mercy.
+Joseph’s path to the top was not in college degrees, knowing the right people, or marketing himself.
+His strength was in Godly character refined in the afflictions (1) of a servant’s life.
+Consequently, Joseph did not let the praise of his new position fill him with hubris, but rather, he remained humble and full of mercy.
 (Proverbs 27:21.
-Micah 6:8) That is, Joseph had suffered (1) effectively!
-(1).
+Micah 6:8)

 Look, I have refined you, but not as silver; I have purified you in the furnace of misery.
 (Isaiah 48:10 NET)